qtt2/qtt2.github.io/_pages/about.md

 Prior to joining Cornell, I received my Bachelors in Computer Science from University of Mississippi in 2016.
-I worked as a research co-op at AMD Research on modeling AMD's next-generate GPU's cache system in gem5 simulator in 2017.
+I worked as a research co-op at AMD Research on modeling AMD's next-generation GPU's cache system in gem5 simulator in 2017.

 Here is my [CV](files/tuan-ta-full-cv.pdf).